Row wavy Shape Decorative svg added to bottom

 Our Day Nursery follows the Early Years Foundation Stage (statutory guidance implemented throughout the setting) and Development Matters, which is non-statutory curriculum guidance to support.

-In addition to the above specific requirements for the operation of Our Day Nursery, we also feel it is important to encourage participation from parents and carers.
-Therefore, representatives are chosen from each room to form our Parent Nursery Association.
+.
 Each room also has a mascot, which is taken home weekly by one of the nursery children, allowing them to communicate the adventures of the mascot each week in our mascot diary, supporting parent partnership.

 Baby Room